Millions of cleaning products recalled after almost a dozen consumers become sick

 Shoppers who purchased or received the recalled product should stop using it immediately and throw it away.
 They can get a refund in one of two ways:

 - If purchased on or after January 2021, consumers can request a refund by using either a photo of the lot code with their initials and the date written in marker or a receipt.
-Or, if purchased through www.TheLaundress.com, consumers can submit their e-mail address for a refund.
+Or, if purchased through www.TheLaundress.com, consumers can submit their email addresses for a refund.

 Anyone with questions can visit the company’s recall page at www.TheLaundressRecall.com or contact The Laundress at 800-681-1915 from 9 a.m. to 5 p.m.
 ET Monday through Friday.